Admission to the School of Medicine

 Out of State Residents: Consistent with the mission of the University of Louisville as a state university, residents of Kentucky are given preference for admission.
 Applications from nonresidents are accepted; those with significant academic, person or family ties to Kentucky are given preference.
 Residency must be established prior to making application.

 Applications from international students, including those with "Deferred Action for Childhood Arrivals" status (DACA), are accepted.
 Consistent with the mission of the University of Louisville as a state university, those with significant academic, personal or family ties to Kentucky are given preference.
+International applicants are considered under the following circumstances:

 International students, including those with a pending application for permanent residency or with DACA status, are not eligible for most federal benefits, including federally guaranteed student loans.
 Such loans usually comprise an important part of a medical student's financial aid package.
 Therefore, if these international students are offered admission, they must submit documentation of sufficient funds to cover the cost of completing a medical degree.
 Admission offers to international students who are unable to submit adequate documentation of sufficient funds will be withdrawn.
 All decisions as to whether the documentation of sufficient funds is adequate for a particular international student offered admission shall be made by the Dean or her designee.